James4Ever0/notes/Reverse Proxy Free Frp Providers.md

 use a universal ssh as workspace extension called [SSH FS](https://marketplace.visualstudio.com/items?itemName=Kelvin.vscode-sshfs)

-to make sure the changes are updated regularly, we need a filesystem watchdog on kali, which will trigger the action of syncing.
+to make sure the changes are updated regularly, we need a filesystem watchdog on kali, which will trigger the action of syncing, utilizing inotify.